BrentTech/book_app/README.md

 Actual time needed to complete:
 -----
-Number and name of feature: lab 12 Feature 4: Saving a new book to the collection Estimate of time needed to complete:
+Number and name of feature: lab 12 Feature 4: Saving a new book to the collection Estimate of time needed to complete: 1.5 hrs
-Start time:
+Start time: 2:00
 Finish time:
 Actual time needed to complete:
 -----